Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Introduction

 Low-energy nuclear experiments provide methods to extract key properties of nuclei.
 Most stable nuclei are composed of ``isospin-symmetric nuclear matter'', i.e $Z=0.5\ A$, such that the number of protons and neutrons are equal in the nucleus.
 For simplicity, one defines the charge fraction $Y_Q=Z/A$, which can also be related to the charge density $n_Q$ (assuming a system of only hadrons, no leptons) over the baryon density $n_B$ such that $Y_Q=n_Q/n_B$ as well.
 Then, for symmetric nuclear matter $Y_Q=0.5$ and this is where most nuclear experiments provide information.
 However, heavy nuclei do become more neutron rich, such that $Y_Q\sim 0.4$.
 Note that, for the highest energies, heavy-ion experiments only probe $Y_Q=0.5$ as the nuclei basically pass through each other, and the fireball left behind cannot create net isospin ($Y_Q\ne0.5$) or strangeness ($Y_S=S/A=n_S/n_B\ne0$) during the very brief time of the collision (on the order of $\sim 10$ fm/c or $10^{-23}$ s).

 All thermodynamic properties change as $Y_Q$ varies.
-This can be measured experimentally in low-energy nuclear experiments around $n_{sat}$ through the determination of the symmetry energy $E_{sym}$, i.e. the difference between the energy per nucleon of $Y_Q=0$ (pure neutron matter $E_{\rm{PNM}}$) and $Y_Q=0.5$ matter (symmetric nuclear matter $E_{\rm{SNM}}$)
+This can be measured experimentally in low-energy nuclear experiments around $n_{\sat}$ through the determination of the symmetry energy $E_{\sym}$, which can be approximated as the difference between the energy per nucleon of $Y_Q=0$ (pure neutron matter $E_{\rm{PNM}}$) and $Y_Q=0.5$ matter (symmetric nuclear matter $E_{\rm{SNM}}$)\footnote{ The general definition of the symmetry energy is $E_{\sym}\equiv \frac{1}{2} {\partial^2 (E / N_B)}/{\partial \beta^2}$, where $E/N_B$ is the energy per baryon and $\beta\equiv (n_n-n_p)/(n_n+n_p)$ in terms of neutron stars or $\beta = 1 - 2\,Y_Q$ \citep{Bombaci:1991zz,Haensel:1977,Muller-Kirsten:1998ijv}.
+Eq.~\eqref{eq:EsymSNMPNM}, commonly found in the literature, only shows terms up to second order in the expansion.}

 The baryon number $N_B$ is more comprehensive than $A$, as it also includes quarks, with $N_B=1/3$.
-At saturation density, many other quantities can be determined such as the binding energy per nucleon, or the (in)compressibility of matter, in addition to $n_{sat}$ itself.
+At saturation density, many other quantities can be determined such as the binding energy per nucleon, or the (in)compressibility of matter, in addition to $n_{\sat}$ itself.
 At small $Y_Q$, matter in neutron stars provides information about both nuclear and QCD matter at low temperatures and medium-to-high densities.
-Due to the long time-scales, matter in this case is necessarily charge-neutral, as $Y_Q=Y_{lep}$, the charge fraction of leptons (electrons and muons).
+Matter in this case is necessarily charge-neutral, as $Y_Q=Y_{lep}$, the charge fraction of leptons (electrons and muons).
 On the other hand, weak(-force) equilibrium ensures $\mu_Q=-\mu_e=-\mu_\mu$, meaning that the charge chemical potential, the difference between the chemical potential of protons and neutrons (in the absence of hyperons), or up and down quarks, equals the ones of electrons and muons.